oyvinddd/officesports/README.md

 ### Function deployments

 The Web API is run as functions in Firebase.
-To deploy these, run `npm run deploy`.
+To deploy these, run `npm run deploy` inside the `Firebase/functions` directory.
+You will be prompted to log in to an account that has write access to the functions.